Nimo

 Surface area and diffusion distance determine exchange efficiency for organs involved in absorption or gas exchange.

-Plant roots, stems and leaves are organs adapted for absorption, transport and photosynthesis respectively.
+Plant roots, stems, and leaves are organs adapted for absorption, transport, and photosynthesis, respectively.

 Built with v0